CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 ### 2 1 Malware

 Malicious programs are designed to perform unwanted and malicious functions on computers.
 They usually become secretly active without the users knowing or agreeing to it.
-Depending on their characteristics, they offer an attacker comprehensive communication and control options with many functions.
+Depending on their characteristics, they offer an attacker extensive communication and control options with many functions.
 Among other things, they could specifically search passwords, remotely control IT systems, deactivate protection software or spy on data.

-Clients are particularly susceptible to malware: they are served directly by users and are often the gateway for malicious software.
+Clients are particularly vulnerable to malicious software: they are served directly by users and are often the gateway for malicious software.
 If users visit infected web pages, open emails with compromised content from private email accounts, or copy malicious software to the client through local disks, the malicious software spreads through clients into the institution's network.
 Central protection mechanisms, such as e.g. Virus protection on the file or email server can be bypassed so often.

 ### 2 2 Unstructured local data management